Bachelor’s and Master’s Theses

 Bayesian estimation for circular data: The wrapping approach

-Research for this project will be conducted by Inge Jansen for her masters’ thesis for the Methodology and Statistics research master.
-It will focus on the wrapping approach to circular data in which a distribution on the real line is ‘wrapped’ around the circle.
+Research for this project was conducted by Inge Jansen for her masters’ thesis for the Methodology and Statistics research master.
+The subject of this thesis was the wrapping approach to circular data, in which a distribution on the real line is ‘wrapped’ around the circle.
 In prior work (Master Theses 2013/2014) an embedding approach, using the projected normal distribution, for regression models and an intrinsic approach using the Von Mises distribution for analysis of variance models were investigated.
-For both types of models (ANOVA and regression), Markov Chain Monte Carlo (MCMC) methods using the wrapping approach will be developed.
-The performance, efficiency, flexibility and ease of interpretation of these two methods will be investigated and compared to the other approaches.
+For both types of models (ANOVA and regression), Markov Chain Monte Carlo (MCMC) methods using the wrapping approach were developed.
+Furthermore, the performance, efficiency, flexibility and ease of interpretation of these two methods were investigated and compared to the other approaches.

 Fitting mixtures of von Mises components with a reversible jump MCMC sampler

-Research for this project will be conducted by Pieter Jongsma for his Masters’ thesis for the Methodology and Statistics research master.
-Bayesian methods for the analysis of mixture models for analysing data in a circular context will be developed and applied to a real world sample of listening behavior data.
-The clusters created from the behavioral patterns will be compared on music genre preference, frequency of use, user retention or other attributes of interest to the creators of the music service.
+Research for this project was conducted by Pieter Jongsma for his Masters’ thesis for the Methodology and Statistics research master.
+Bayesian methods for the analysis of mixture models for analysing data in a circular context were developed and applied to a real world sample of listening behavior data.
+The clusters created from the behavioral patterns were compared on music genre preference, frequency of use, user retention or other attributes of interest to the creators of the music service.
 The thesis has since been submitted for publication.

 It is all about the circle: An inventory of circular data

-Research for this project was done by Jolien Ketelaar for her bachelor’s thesis for the educational sciences bachelor programme (thesis written at the Methodology and Statistics section).
+Research for this project was done by Jolien Ketelaar for her bachelor’s thesis for the Educational Sciences bachelor programme (thesis written under the Methodology and Statistics department).
 In this study it was investigated how circular data are described and analyzed by reviewing 17 research articles.
-In addition 8 data sets were (re)analyzed to further investigate some of the characteristics of empirical circular data.
+In addition, 8 data sets were (re)analyzed to further investigate some of the characteristics of empirical circular data.

 Assessing a Bayesian embedding approach to circular regression models